drawwithcode/2018-group-work-group-07/README.md

 Hidden folks is an inspiration for the project because of the idea of creating a big screen to find the animals. https://hiddenfolks.com/

-Species in pieces is a website where animals in danger are creating with different pieces geometricaly, in this way to can discover more about endangered animals. http://www.species-in-pieces.com/
+Species in pieces is a website where animals in danger are creating with different pieces geometricaly, in this way you can discover more about endangered animals. http://www.species-in-pieces.com/

-This project develoop by propublica give us an idea of what we wanted to talk about: animals in danger of extintion.
+This project developed by propublica give us an idea of what we want to talk about: animals in danger of extintion.
 From this information we achive the idea of the project. https://projects.propublica.org/extinctions/

 - Theorethical

-We select the Amazon because is the biggest deforestation front in the world, as WWF explain, and is the home of the 10% of species in the planet.
+We selected the Amazon because is the biggest deforestation front in the world, as WWF explain, and is the home of the 10% of species in the planet.
 In this image provided by the ESA (European Space Agency) we can see how has increased the deforestation in the Amazon, one of the main reasons of the dissapearence of animals.

 ![alt text](https://github.com/drawwithcode/2018-group-work-group-07/blob/master/amazon.jpg)

-The Amazon is the world's biggest rainforest and is the home of the 10% of species in the planet.
+The Amazon is the world's biggest rainforest.
 Nearly two-thirds of the Amazon rainforest is found in Brazil, but it also cover other countries as Colombia, Peru or Bolivia.
-The Amazon River is, by far, the world's largest river by volume: 7.000 kilometers.But this incredible rainforest has a very big problem: human action.
-Unless the deforestation in the Amazon rainforest has been declining since 2004, is the biggest front in the world and, as explains WWF, interventions are needed to prevent a large-scale ecological disaster, as WWF explains.
+The Amazon River is, by far, the world's largest river by volume: 7.000 kilometers.
+But this incredible rainforest has a very big problem: human action.
+Unless the deforestation in the Amazon rainforest has been declining since 2004, is the biggest front in the world and, as explains WWF, interventions are needed to prevent a large-scale ecological disaster.
 Right now, a 20% of the Amazon biome has already been lost.

 ##### *Blue morpho butterfly  (Morpho menelaus)*

 This butterfly is one of the most known, emblematic and favorite of all Amazon species.
-We choose it because is a butterfly protected in the Amazon and there are some associations to preserve them because of their natural interest.
+We choose it because is a butterfly protected and there are associations to preserve them because of their natural interest.

 ##### *Sloth of three fingers (Bradypus variegatus)*

-The Sloth is famous animal because of their funny ralentization use in cartoon movies.
+The Sloth is known because of his funny ralentization use in cartoon movies.
 But what we don't know is that there are different species of it, and one of them is in very danger.
 There are also another facts that we are not concern about: is a very good swimmer, and information that the user can learn at the end of the game.

 ##### *Black spider monkey (Ateles paniscus)*

 Is not the most common of the monkeys but an important one.
-As the sloth there are a lot of species of them, sometimes can be confused by others.
+As the sloth, in this family, there are a lot of species of them, sometimes can be confused by others.
 It's very important for the enviroment because they play a key role in seed dispersal in the rainforest.

 ##### *Giant armadillo (Priodontes maximus)*

-The giant armadillo is a huge animal (one meter long, exclusive of tail, with the tail adding another 50 centimetres).
-The population of them has fallen by 30% - 50% in the past few decades.
+The giant armadillo is a huge animal (one meter long, the tail add another 50 centimetres).
+Their population has fallen by 30% - 50% in the past few decades.
 Some are also captured in an effort to sell them on the illegal exotic pet market.

 ##### *Lemur tree frog (Agalychnis lemur)*

 This frog is popular, but also in danger.
-The colors atract a lot of people.
+Their vivid colors atract a lot of people.
 The changes in the environment are making them dissapear even if they are one of the most ancient animal: that specie has a fossil record in the Palaeocene (65 to 53 million years ago).

 - Visual

 The idea was to create an illustration with a strong style focus on adults.
 The visual elements are colorfull and the background is black to hightlight the foreground objects.
 The illustration is full of plants, animals, vines, flowers, etc... to distract the user and make the goal of the game more complex.
-One of the last screens represents the aim of the project: showing information about the animals, the user can be more conscious about the situation of some animals in danger.
+One of the last screens represents the aim of the project: showing information about the animals, the user can discover other characteristics of them and be more conscious about the situation of some animals in danger.

 ![alt text](https://github.com/drawwithcode/2018-group-work-group-07/blob/master/inspira.png)